vuestorefront/vue-storefront/packages/core/docs/integrate/extending-vue-storefront.md

 ## Introduction

-Extendability is one of the key selling points for many frameworks, and Vue Storefront is no different.
-When implemented well, it enables flexibility to meet the requirements of most, even very diverse projects.
-On this page, we will walk through possible ways of extending Vue Storefront if core functionalities are not enough for your project.
+Extensibility is one of the key selling points of many frameworks, and Vue Storefront is no exception.
+There is a good reason for this - at some point, most projects need to extend the base of the framework to meet their needs, be it with a ready-to-use or a custom plugin.
+Well-thought-out extensions or plugins system enables flexibility to meet the demands of the most, even very diverse projects.
+On this page, we will discuss possible ways to extend Vue Storefront if the basic features are not enough for your project.

 First, you should consider which part of the application you need to extend - frontend, backend, or both.
-Depending on your needs, you may be interested in extending:
+Depending on your needs, you may need to extend:

 - [Vue.js](#extending-vue-js)
 - [Nuxt.js](#extending-nuxt-js)
 - [Server Middleware](#extending-server-middleware)

+In the sections below, we describe when and how to extend each of them.
+Some also have links to ready-to-use extensions created by framework authors or the community to save you time.

 ## Extending Vue.js